anilhazar/company-management-system/README.md

 # company-management-system
-Automation Project With Login-Register Pages.
-Manage Employee and Products by Admin Panel
+Automation Project With Login-Register Pages, Manage Employee and Products by Admin Panel.